-Customer acquisition and retention has always been primary drivers for any business.
-Given today’s stiff competition in the financial industry, banking product, sales and marketing divisions are under constant pressure to analyze large volumes of data generating from internal sources (like customer account transactions, credit scores, their assets and liabilities ratio) and from external factors (like interest rates, macro-economic variables and customer preferences), to deliver the right products and services at the right time to existing clients as well as high value prospects.
+Customer acquisition and retention has always been the primary drivers for any business.
+Given today’s stiff competition in the financial industry, banking product, sales, and marketing divisions are under constant pressure to analyze large volumes of data generating from internal sources (like customer account transactions, credit scores, and their assets and liabilities ratio) and from external factors (like interest rates, macro-economic variables, and customer preferences) to deliver the right products and services at the right time to existing clients as well as high value prospects.

-The obvious risks associated with the lack of necessary infrastructure lead to reporting inconsistencies, manual workarounds, redundant data cleansing leading to increased costs and non-compliance that further play a role to damage company reputation.
+The obvious risks associated with the lack of necessary infrastructure lead to reporting inconsistencies, manual workarounds, redundant data cleansing leading to increased costs, and non-compliance that further plays a role in damaging company reputation.

 Time to move to Analytics

-Advanced analytics (integrated multi-channel data) enable financial institutions to get a 360-degree view of its customers including all of the products previously purchased by that customer, the customer’s current lifecycle status (e.g. high-income empty nester), as well as an analytical evaluation of keyword sentiments shared by the customer during an interaction which helps bankers design offers best suited for customers’ financial needs.
+Advanced analytics (integrated multi-channel data) allows financial institutions to get a 360-degree view of its customers, including all of the products previously purchased by that customer, the customer’s current lifecycle status (e.g. high-income empty nester), as well as an analytical evaluation of keyword sentiments shared by the customer during an interaction.
+All of these help bankers design offers best suited for customers’ financial needs.

 The ROI for implementing BI and Advanced Analytics go far beyond meeting stringent regulatory requirements and utilizing potential sources of input for designing features of new and existing products.
 It is simply a way of doing business right, today.

 About The Author

 Ducen is a trusted technology solutions provider that aims to empower Fortune 1000 companies through quality solutions and services that drive business outcomes and enhance customer experiences.